Domain name policy for .no

 9.2 Any substitution or modification of the domain name is not regarded as a change, but as a new registration.
 This means that a normal application for the new domain name must be submitted.

 9.3 Norid sends a confirmation notice that the change has been carried out to the registrar.
-Norid also sends an email confirmation to the holder in the case of a change of legal contact person, or if the holder’s or legal contact person’s email addresses have been updated.
+Norid also sends an email confirmation to the holder in the case of a change of legal contact person, or if the holder’s email address have been updated.

 9.4 Clause 7 also applies to notices of change.